abmunawar8/1800_202530_BBY31/README.md

 ## Overview

-Volunteering Made Easy is a client-side JavaScript web application that helps users discover and volunteering opportunities.
-The app displays a curated list of volunteering listings, each with details such as location, skills required, and an image.
-Users can browse the list and mark their favorite listings for easy access later.
+Volunteering Made Easy is a client-side JavaScript web application that helps users discover and provide volunteering opportunities.
+The app displays a curated list of volunteering listings based on skills that the user has, each with details such as location, skills required, and an image.
+Users can browse through other listing via filters and mark listings that they prefer for easy access later.

 Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.